A Legendary Christmas

-A Legendary Christmas is the sixth studio album and first Christmas album by American singer John Legend, it was released on October 26, 2018.
+A Legendary Christmas is the first Christmas album and seventh studio album by American singer John Legend, it was released on October 26, 2018.
 Featuring artists such as Esperanza Spalding and Stevie Wonder, the album was promoted by a tour of the same name from November to December 2018.
 It received a nomination for Best Traditional Pop Vocal Album at the 2020 Grammy Awards.

 Background

 The album is Legend's first holiday album, which he announced on October 1, 2018, via social media.
 His tweet wrote "This winter, get ready for A Legendary Christmas!
 I have a brand new Christmas album coming out accompanied by #ALegendaryChristmas Tour!".
 Prior to the album's announcement, Legend had just become the first African-American male to win an EGOT – an Emmy, a Grammy, an Oscar and a Tony.
 Legend has previously said of his intention to create a Christmas album, he said "I just made a new Christmas album.
 I've wanted to do this for a long time."
 On October 11, 2018, Legend premiered two lead singles from the album, "Bring Me Love" and "Have Yourself a Merry Little Christmas" simultaneously on VEVO.
 The album was re-released on November 8, 2019 with four additional tracks.